The binary log contains “events” that describe

 The binary log has two important purposes:

-For replication, the binary log on a master replication server provides a record of the data changes to be sent to slave servers.
-The master server sends the events contained in its binary log to its slaves, which execute those events to make the same data changes that were made on the master.
+For replication, the binary log on a replication source server provides a record of the data changes to be sent to replicas.
+The source sends the events contained in its binary log to its replicas, which execute those events to make the same data changes that were made on the source.
 See Section 16.2, “Replication Implementation”.

 Certain data recovery operations require use of the binary log.
 After a backup has been restored, the events in the binary log that were recorded after the backup was made are re-executed.
 These events bring databases up to date from the point of the backup.
-See Section 7.5, “Point-in-Time (Incremental) Recovery Using the Binary Log”.
+See Section 7.5, “Point-in-Time (Incremental) Recovery”.

 The binary log is not used for statements such as